sourcegraph/about/blogposts/2021/dev-tool-time-paul-jolly.md

 published: true
 ---

-When Paul Jolly, CTO and founder at [myitcv.io](https://myitcv.io/), joined us for Dev Tool Time on September 15, 2021, he toured us through a workflow that included an eight-year-old laptop, excluded a chair, and involved extensive use of CUE, an open source data validation language.
+When Paul Jolly, maintainer on the CUE project and co-creator of Play with Go, joined us for Dev Tool Time on September 15, 2021, he toured us through a workflow that included an eight-year-old laptop, excluded a chair, and involved extensive use of CUE, an open source data validation language.

 We split the recording of this episode into two parts: the first focuses on Paul's desk setup and basic development environment; the second focuses on CUE.